Header image courtesy of Marco Rosales (via Shutterstock)

 Potàuphở, G/F, 35 Yik Yam Street, Happy Valley | (+852) 5687 5077

-Le Viet is not your average Vietnamese restaurant; in fact, it serves a wide array of different Vietnamese dishes with Western and Hong Kong influences, and while not completely authentic, they are still very much delicious.
-They have an exceptional selection of different bún combinations that will make you eager to order more than just one.
+Le Viet is not your average Vietnamese restaurant; in fact, it serves a wide array of different Viet dishes with Western and Hong Kong influences.
+While not completely authentic, they are still very much delicious.
+Le Viet has an exceptional selection of bún combinations that will make you eager to order more than just one.
 While Le Viet does not serve the most traditional form of bún chả with grilled pork patties, they do specialise in a bún chả giò with chả lụa ($64) of deep-fried spring rolls and Vietnamese sausage, and a bún thịt cổ ($66) with grilled pork neck.